OpenSWATH/documentation/docs/binaries.rst

 PyProphet
 ---------

 PyProphet requires Python 2.7 or Python 3.
-Windows users should install Anaconda, Mac and Linux users should be able to install PyProphet directly from GitHub.
+Windows users should install Anaconda.
+Mac and Linux users should be able to install PyProphet directly from GitHub.
 It is strongly recommended to install PyProphet within a `virtualenv <https://virtualenv.pypa.io/en/stable/userguide/>`_.

 .. code-block:: bash